 A bariatric procedure can significantly help in a patient’s weight-loss journey.
 However, there are several guidelines to keep in mind to help ensure a smooth recovery period and set the stage for healthy lifestyle changes.
 At Richmond University Medical Center in Staten Island, New York, the team ensures each patient knows what to expect after surgery and provides comprehensive support.
 Learn more about the common guidelines advised to patients recovering from bariatric surgery.

-Diet and Recipes after Bariatric Surgery
+Diet and nutrition after Bariatric and Metabolic Surgery

+The average post-surgical diet moves slowly through several phases as advised by the surgeon.
 Nutrition is important for every patient.
 Directly after surgery, patients are required to follow a special diet as recommended by the medical team.
 Patients typically begin with liquids and then gradually incorporate soft foods and solid foods into meals.
 The average post-surgical diet moves through several phases:

 Once it is shown that liquids are tolerated, patients may be able to handle strained or pureed foods.
 These meals should be free of any small solids, having the consistency of smooth, thick liquids.
 To achieve the desired flavor and consistency, foods can be combined with many of the above liquids.
 Common pureed food choices include:

 - Lean, ground meat, such as turkey or chicken